|

 face an injured Uruk Hai bearing down upon him with its sword

 raised to strike.
-Haldir abandoned his own sword and began to
+Haldir abandoned his own sword and reached for

-them.
-She calmly raised her blade and stabbed, driving the tip
+raised her blade and stabbed, driving the tip through the weakest

 The Uruk Hai grasped its throat.
 It knew it was dyingblood